printezisn/spring-boot-microservices-starter/README.md

   * The **movie service**.
 A REST service with operations on movies.
   * The rest of the **website**, which will make HTTP requests to the account and movie services.

-It's obvious that can no longer use the ACID capabilities of a relational database.
+It's obvious that we can no longer use the ACID capabilities of a relational database.
 However, let's see how we can target each separate service.

 ### Account Service